Tired of being there for everyone else with little support for you?

 I meet with clients on a weekly basis during a time that is reserved for you each week.
 If you need to miss a session, you can reschedule during another time in the the same week or by doubling up the week before or after your originally scheduled appointment.

-ACT is known for its ability to be a brief intervention, but it can also be used over a more extended period of time.
 After an intake appointment, we will collaboratively decide how long to work together.
 Ultimately it will come down to how long you continue to have benefit or goals you want to work on.

-ACT is known for its ability to be a brief intervention, but it can also be used over a more extended period of time.
 After an intake appointment, we will collaboratively decide how long to work together.
 Ultimately it will come down to how long you continue to have benefit or goals you want to work on.

 What is your fee?